 Hope that makes sense!
 How about we get started?

 The Races That Started It All

-- These people were the first to set foot on Nirn.
-Back in this time the planet consisted of four continents: Tamriel, Yokuda, Atmora, and Akavir.
-Tamriel is of course where our story takes place.
+These people were the first to set foot on Nirn.
+Back in this time, the planet consisted of four continents: Tamriel, Yokuda, Atmora, and Akavir.
+Tamriel is where our story takes place.
 Yokuda is where the Redguards and Left-Handed Elves called home until a cataclysmic event caused the land to sink completely underwater, forcing the Redguards to leave their land to find another.
 Atmora is a barren, frozen land where the Nede came from.
 The last continent, and the only other one still inhabited, is Akavir, the homeland of the Dragons.

-- Aldmer translates to mean First/Elder Folk and it is believed that they were the first race to walk Nirn.
+Aldmer translates to mean First/Elder Folk, and it is believed that they were the first race to walk Nirn.
 They hail from the mythical island of Aldmeris, a land that is not noted on any maps and is not confirmed to exist.
-Though we can’t say whether they were the first on Nirn or not we do know that they were the first to Tamriel.
+Though we can’t say whether they were the first on Nirn or not, we do know that they were the first to Tamriel.
 Settling first in Southwester Tamriel, they eventually settled across the entire island.
-By the beginning of recorded history they had already branched into many of the elf races we know today.
+By the beginning of recorded history, they had already branched into many of the elf races we know today.